UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Introduction

 \section{Introduction}

-Since the success of a tournament highly depends on its design \citep{Szymanski2003}, several championships have been subject to rule changes to their structure.
-The evaluation of similar reforms is an important topic of operations research \citep{Wright2009, Wright2014, KendallLenten2017}.
+Competitive balance is a major issue in team sports because it is commonly assumed that a more balanced competition in a league and a higher uncertainty of outcome \emph{ceteris paribus} increases the interest of fans and sponsors \citep {Szymanski2003}.
+Unsurprisingly, several academic papers have addressed various policies used to improve competitive balance such as luxury taxes \citep{DietlLangWerner2010, Marburger1997}, promotion and relegation \citep{DietlGrossmannHeftiLang2015}, revenue sharing \citep{SzymanskiKesenne2004}, or salary caps \citep{DietlLangRathke2009, Kesenne2000}.
+On the other hand, the tournament format has received much less attention in this respect, even though it might influence the competitive balance of individual matches \citep{ScarfYusofBilbao2009} and the organiser has a lot of freedom in choosing these rules.

+The current study aims to uncover how the only significant reform in the \href{https://en.wikipedia.org/wiki/UEFA_Champions_League}{UEFA Champions League} qualification process since 2009, effective from the 2018/19 season, has raised the barriers for upcoming competitors, in particular, for the champions of the lower-ranked UEFA member associations.
-The \href{https://en.wikipedia.org/wiki/UEFA_Champions_League}{UEFA Champions League}, commonly known as the Champions League, is the most prestigious annual club football competition in Europe, organised by the Union of European Football Associations (UEFA).
-While its predecessor, the European Champion Clubs' Cup, was a standard knockout tournament contested exclusively by the champions of national leagues in the previous year, the rebranding of the competition in the 1992/93 season has added a round-robin group stage and has provided slots to more teams from the strongest national leagues.

-This paper aims to analyse the impact of a change in the Champions League qualification, effective from 2018, on the champions of the lower-ranked UEFA member associations.
-These clubs should compete in the Champions Path of the qualification to reach the lucrative group stage of the Champions League.
-The qualification is basically a knockout tournament currently consisting of five rounds, where each team enters the stage determined by the rank of its national association.
-The official access list for the 2019/20 UEFA Champions League can be found in \citet[Annex~A]{UEFA2019a}.
-Each round is drawn such that the teams are divided into the seeded and unseeded pots of equal size based on their UEFA club coefficients at the beginning of the season, and a seeded team is matched against an unseeded team.
+This international tournament, organised by the Union of European Football Associations (UEFA), is the most prestigious annual club football competition in Europe.
+While its predecessor, the European Champion Clubs' Cup, was a standard knockout tournament contested exclusively by the champions of national leagues in the previous year, the rebranding of the competition in the 1992/93 season has added a round-robin group stage and provided slots to more teams from the strongest national leagues.
+Consequently, now most champions of the UEFA member associations should play in the Champions Path of the qualification stage to reach the lucrative group stage of the Champions League.
+The qualification is a knockout tournament currently consisting of five rounds, where each team enters the stage determined by the rank of its national association.

-In particular, we attempt (1) to quantify the probability of qualification for the Champions League under the old and the new qualifying systems; and (2) to explore the role of seeding in the current qualifying system.
-Since the actual real-world results represent only some realisations of several random variables, the ex-ante expected probabilities are calculated through Monte-Carlo simulations.